About the project

 Global online competitions cannot replace real competitions, not are they designed to.
 Instead, they help wingsuit competitors practice for real competitions in a more efficient way, building up the skills necessary for being a safe and consistent wingsuit performance competitor.
 These competitions have the following advantages over traditional competitions and PPC practice jumps:

-- You are free to pick any jump run/exit altitude/flight direction to get yourself in a clear airspace away from traffic.
+- Competitors can pick any jump run/exit altitude/flight direction to get themselves in a clear airspace away from traffic.
 Going downwind is no longer necessary to get a good score in any task.
 Instead, you can focus on flying in a straight line through clear airspace and still show your best performance regardless of the wind direction.
 In fact, going upwind during Time/Distance runs, when safe to do so, will often help you come back to the dropzone.
 This is particularly helpful at dropzones where wingsuit pilots are not offered extended jump runs several miles out.
 Note that careful planning and full awareness of the airspace are still necessary when performing every wingsuit jump.

-- Online competition period extend over a period of several days, allowing competitors in any part of the globe enough time to perform the necessary number of jumps to complete the competition.
+- Online competition period extend over a period of several days, typically Friday-Sunday, allowing competitors in any part of the globe enough time to perform the necessary number of jumps to complete the competition.

 - PPC competitions have become very rare because of the costs associated with hosting such events.
 Global online competitions are often the only way for pilots to stay current and involved in the sport throughout the season.